svenakela/svenakela.github.io/README.md

 # Technical Writing Standards

 Google offers a complete Technical Writing course with pre-studies, slide decks and Youtube videos all for free.
-To keep a high standard and persistent feeling of the documentation, all authors should complete this course. https://developers.google.com/tech-writing
+To keep a high standard and persistent feeling of documentation, you should complete this course. https://developers.google.com/tech-writing